 ORGANIZE

+02

 Parks don't just happen.
-They are a team effort, but the dividends are great.
-A community working together on a park project is building more than a park-they're building stronger community bonds, creating engaging employment opportunities for local youth, and making everyone proud.
+They are a team effort, with great dividends.
+A community working together on a park project builds more than a park-they're building stronger community bonds, creating engaging employment opportunities for local youth, and making everyone proud.
 Park building brings people together around a common cause.
 And when it's done, they will say, 'we did it!'

-Create a Park Committee

-This step helps you develop organizational capacity to steer your park from an idea to reality.
-Your goal in this step is to form the 'park committee' that will lead the park project.
+Create a Park Committee This step helps you develop organizational capacity to build your community park.
+First, you should form a 'park committee' to lead the park project.
 Your committee should include a 'core' group of neighborhood residents who have the shared interest, time and dedication to take the park from dream to reality.
 Ideally, committee members should have a variety of skills and experiences.
 For example, some committee members may have expertise in leading volunteer efforts.
 Some may be very good with social media and 'spreading the word.'
-Others may be very good at fundraising, accounting or building partnerships.
+Others shine at fundraising, accounting or building partnerships.
 Together, they can handle the many different organizational tasks in the park-creating project.
 There are many effective techniques for creating strong neighborhood organizations and sustaining them.
 We recommend 'The City Parks Handbook' by the Pennsylvania Horticultural Society for more information on organizing a community group.
 The Handbook focuses on the organizational structure and key steps in the community-building process.
 Another excellent resource is the 'Park Advocate Handbook' by the National Recreation and Park Association.
 Both handbooks provide valuable insights and guidance to get your organization's efforts started.
+RESOURCES: